azimut/scenic/README.md

 ## Why?

-Clean repo.
+Clean the repo.
 Stop relying of loosely related global variables.
-Have a easy way to define multiple lights/shadows.
+Have an easy way to define multiple lights/shadows.
+To support multiple "scenes".
+To pass the time.

 ## License